 Allow yourself time to think

-Avoid accepting the internship or job over the phone.
-Thank them for the interview and ask if you may respond with a decision within 24-hours.
+Avoid accepting an internship or job over the phone.
+Thank them for the interview and ask if you may respond with a decision within 24 hours.